 In 1985 I was involved in the Billy Graham Crusade when he came to the Lockhart Stadium in Ft.
 Lauderdale, Florida.
 I signed on as a counselor and went through several weekly training sessions.
 My assignment was to pray with anyone who wished to be born again leading them in a prayer similar to the one above.
 I was to take their name, address, phone number, and denominational church affiliation to use as a follow-up.
 It was a great experience.

 Most of those I talked to had come forward to re-dedicate their lives to Jesus.
-That is a noble and beautiful thing to do.
-I also overheard remarks like, “I thought I’d never get this close to Billy Graham.
-I’m thrilled to see him close up.”
+That is a noble and wonderful thing to do.
+I also overheard remarks like, “I thought I’d never be able to get this close to Billy Graham.
+I’m thrilled to be this close to him.”
 “He’s wonderful!”
-The follow up consisted of telephoning those who prayed to determine how they were doing and direct them to a church in their neighborhood.
+The follow up consisted of telephoning those who prayed with me to determine how they were doing and direct them to a church in their neighborhood.
 They answered my questions in two different ways; either they were embarrassed or enthusiastic.

-This blog is not intended as a criticism of Rev. Graham.
-My opinion is that he was a man of God doing what God had called him to do.
+I wish to make it clear that this article is in no way intended as a criticism of Rev. Graham.
+My opinion is he was a man of God doing what God had called him to do.

 “If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth, confession is made unto salvation.”
 Romans 10:9,10.
 It does not just believe in your heart; it’s confessing with your mouth what you believe that begins to complete the process.